space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 1. players for each team are spread out in preset way on either side (maybe add user placement eventually).
 2. coin toss occurs to see which team 'attacks' first
 3. attacking team has ball put on random square on their side
-4. attacking team players each perform an action (move or attack) until they get knocked down, drop the ball, or use all turns
+4. attacking team players each perform an action (move or attack) until they get knocked down, drop the ball, use all turns, score a point, or end turn early with button
-5. defending team players each perform an action (move or attack) until they get knocked down, or use all turns
+5. defending team players each perform an action (move or attack) until they get knocked down, or use all turns, have point scored by enemy team, or end turn early with button
-6. game play continues until turn limit is reached, or all players of a team are dead
+6. game play continues until round limit (10) is reached with 1 turn for each team per round, or all players of a team are dead
+7. winner is team with higher score when game ends

 ### Movement Mechanics
 - user may select any of their players that has not finished movement/action to move
-- movement begins with a left click of a
+- movement begins with a left click of a friendly player to select it then left clicks on squares you wish to move within the movement allowance, then end with a click of submit
+- right click cancels movement if not submitted and refreshes squares selected
+- if you move OUT OF a square that is adjacent to an enemy you have a chance to get knocked down
+    - if players have equal agility: (60% safe, 40% knocked down)
+    - for each point higher in agility +10% safe, -10% knocked down)
+    - for each point lower in agilty than target -10% safe, +10% knocked down

 ### Combat Mechanics
 - a player may only attack adjacent enemies